L’Appart by David Lebovitz a Book and Swedish Meatballs Recipe

 Bestselling author of six books, Chef David Lebovitz shares his ever-changing ex-pat life in Paris, depicting in glorious detail the renovation of his Parisian apartment, shortened to the French slang (argot), to “L’Appart.”
 Lebovitz purchased a chambre de bonne on the top floor of a typical Parisian building.
 He shares hilarious yet gut-wrenching details that showcase how he deals with contractors, their schedules, and failures.

-The reveals of cultural differences between French and American culture were a fascinating part of the book and how David represents the best of two cultures.
+The reveals of cultural differences between French and American culture were a fascinating part of the book and how David represents the best of the two cultures.
 Chef Lebovitz intertwines new recipes from his daily life.
 He has chosen some French Classics for his audience and some random favourites, all passionately selected.
-You will laugh, you will cry, and you will wonder why David did not take more advice from his Parisian partner, Roman!
+You will laugh, cry, and wonder why David did not take more advice from his Parisian partner, Roman!